Do I have to wait for my child to have lost all of their baby teeth?

 Why are children being evaluated at such an early age?

-If early treatment is indicated, Dr. Toro and Dr. Fertman can guide the growth of the jaw and incoming permanent teeth.
+If early treatment is indicated, Dr. Toro can guide the growth of the jaw and incoming permanent teeth.
 Early treatment can also regulate the width of the upper jaw, gain space for permanent teeth, guide erupting teeth into more favorable alignment, reduce the need for permanent tooth extractions, reduce the likelihood of impacted permanent teeth, correct thumb sucking, and eliminate abnormal swallowing.
 In other words, early treatment can simplify later treatment, after all the permanent teeth erupt.